impostorsguides/impostorsguides.github.io/index.md

 ---
 layout: home
 permalink: /
-title: Maybe a 10x engineer could do that, but not me... 😔
+title: Maybe a 10x engineer could grok that code, but not me... 😔
 ---

 <center>